Palace of the Governors (New Mexico History Museum), Santa Fe

-Palace of the Governors, Santa Fe (must see)
+Palace of the Governors (New Mexico History Museum), Santa Fe (must see)

-The Palace is part of the New Mexico History Museum complex, which includes the building behind the Palace as well.
-Inside you will find history exhibits and displays about the Palace and the stories of the people who settled the area.
+The Palace is part of the New Mexico History Museum complex, which also includes the newer building at the rear.
+There, you'll find more exhibits documenting the region's rich history.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Santa Fe.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.